siblife54-dot/webapp1/README.md

-# Premium Telegram WebApp-Style Course Cabinet (Static MVP)
+# Premium Telegram WebApp-Style Course Cabinet (Static MVP) trigger pages build

 This is a **no-build static web app** (HTML/CSS/JS only) designed to look like a premium dark mobile app inside Telegram.